How I Use Carb Cycling to Reset My Adrenals, Stress Levels and Sleep

 When you encounter stress, be it

-environmental pollution, trauma, illness, work issues, family concerns, financial distress, discrimination of any kind, poor food quality, caffeine, sugar or alcohol addiction or other problems-- whatever YOUR personal stressors happen to be (physical or emotional), your HPA axis has to deal with them.
+environmental pollution, trauma, illness (you or your loved ones), work probs, financial stress, discrimination, poor food quality, addictions or other problems-- whatever YOUR personal stressors happen to be (physical or emotional), your HPA axis has to deal with them.

 Let's take a look at how this works with food.